Miele Blizzard CX1 Comfort PowerLine

 Appearance and Design

-There’s no doubt that this is an attractive vacuum.
+There’s no doubt that this is an attractive model compared with many other cylinder vacuum cleaners.
 With its sleek white colour scheme and modern shape, it’s a stylish vacuum that certainly lives up to its premium price tag.
 It’s not the slimmest or lightest cylinder vacuum we’ve reviewed, but that doesn’t detract from its undoubted style.

 One of the most interesting features of the Blizzard Comfort is the ergonomic hose connector.
 This is a unique handle that can twist around the hose, so it points in the same direction even when the hose is fully stretched.
 It also has several buttons on a wireless control panel, including options to increase or decrease suction power.